eliemichel/WebGPU-Cpp/README.md

 Quick Start
 -----------

+The easiest route is to use the Web service: [https://eliemichel.github.io/WebGPU-Cpp](https://eliemichel.github.io/WebGPU-Cpp)

 **NB** *To get started with WebGPU in general, see our [Learn WebGPU for C++](https://eliemichel.github.io/LearnWebGPU) documentation!*

 ### Setup